 S’mores and summer just go hand in hand.
 Where I live, there is usually a fire ban in May that lasts the whole summer because we’re prone to crazy forest fires.
 So s’mores aren’t always a thing I can enjoy in the summer unless I go away.
 But that problem is solved with these Gooey S’mores Cookies!
-With these dairy free cookies, you can have s’mores year-round!
+With these marshmallow cookies, you can have s’mores year-round!
 They are chewy, decadent, chocolatey and packed with the most beautiful crunch from the graham crackers.
 These chocolate marshmallow cookies have it all!

-- These dairy free cookies are ooey and gooey to the max- which is a good thing.
+- These dairy free cookies are gooey to the max- which is a good thing.
 The vegan marshmallows are melty and chewy and combined with the graham crackers and chocolate, each bite is truly a party in your mouth.

 - Choose the type of sugar you want to use.
 But it may change the look of the cookies.
 These chocolate marshmallow cookies are by no means a healthy cookie.
 I wanted to make a decadent and real deal cookie and didn’t want to skimp on too much.
 That being said if you want to adjust the sugar in the cookie batter because the graham crackers, marshmallows and chocolate already add sweetness to the recipe, then monk fruit sweetener (this one) is a perfect replacement.
 It’s a new sweetener that I’ve been experimenting with.
 It doesn’t have a weird aftertaste (like I find Stevia does) but I do find it has a different taste compared to coconut sugar.
 It has zero calories but it is expensive.
-A girlfriend of mine tested these gooey s’mores cookies with coconut sugar, and ones with the monk fruit sweetener and she was on the coconut sugar team.
-They do just have a more molasses taste.
+A girlfriend of mine tested these gooey s’mores cookies with coconut sugar, and ones with the monk fruit sweetener and she were on the coconut sugar team.
+The coconut sugar has a more molasses taste.
 So it’s up to you.
 Also, normal cane sugar will work too!

-- Don’t get me started on the graham cracker chunks in these chocolate marshmallow cookies.
-They have such a nice surprise to these gooey s’mores cookies.
-You can easily use gluten-free graham crackers or regular.
+- Don’t get me started on the graham cracker chunks in these marshmallow cookies.
+They add such a good CRUNCH to these s’mores cookies.
+You can easily use gluten-free graham crackers or regular in these marshmallow cookies.

 - 1 flax egg (1 tbsp flax meal mixed with 3 tbsp water)